Jenny Mettee: VAST

 After responding to a post on the VAST message board for a cello player in 2003 and speaking with Jon Crosby online, she went to New York to record parts for the online release of "Turquoise and Crimson".
 She provides backup vocals and cello for "Where it Never Rains" and a cello intro on "I Need to Say Goodbye".
 Recording time was cut short as her trip to NYC coincided with the Northeast blackout of 2003.

 Nahja Mora

 In the summer of 2016, she joined Baltimore industrial group Nahja Mora as their live bassist.
-In November of 2016 her first show with Nahja Mora was opening up for the Revolting Cocks, playing on that tour as "The Cocks", minus Al Jourgensen.
+In November 2016 her first show with Nahja Mora was opening up for the Revolting Cocks, playing on that tour as "The Cocks", minus Al Jourgensen.
 She contributed cello, synth and electric bass to the 2017 release "The Trees See More", which received international attention from industrial music blogs Brutal Resonance and Regen Magazine.
 Nahja Mora has caught the attention of the industrial scene with remixes from I, Parasite and Shawn Brice of Battery.